-Why not add those into your email list?
+Why not add those to your email list?

 1. Export your contacts from your email provider (e.g. gmail, outlook, etc)

-3. Import your new, refined contact list, into the email marketing software provider of your choice (Mailchimp, ConvertKit or any other company you decide to go with)
+3. Import your new, refined contact list into the social media marketing channel of your choice

 Step 3: Grow your email list with new potential customers